prettymm/project/README.md

 Git Standards
 --------------
-- Please use proper commit message being consistent with either the present or past tense.
+- Please use proper commit messages being consistent with either the present or past tense.
 You may use the continuous tense in cases where you are committing to an unfinished feature.
 - A proper commit message must have a noun and a verb.
-A commit like "update" is not good.
-Instead "Update _carousel.styl header"
+A commit like `"update"` is not good.
+Instead `"Update _carousel.styl header"`
-- Fixed issues should have issue # in commit message
+- Fixed issues should have issue # in commit message. e.g. `"Fix header font - KP-111"`
-- Do NOT merge anything to `master`
+- Do NOT merge dev files to `master` until having confirmed for live.
+See [Feature Workflow](http://docs.uidev.proferochina.com/#/6/page-1)

 Coding Standards
 --------------